India–United Arab Emirates relations: Golden Visa Initiative and Bilateral Engagement

 In 2025, the United Arab Emirates introduced a new nomination-based Golden Visa scheme, signaling deepening ties with India.
 Unlike the earlier model requiring a minimum property investment of AED 2 million, the new system allows selected Indian nationals to obtain a lifetime UAE Golden Visa by paying a one-time fee of AED 100,000 (approx. INR 23.3 lakh).

 This initiative highlights growing strategic and people-to-people cooperation between India and the UAE.
-Over 5,000 Indians are expected to apply during the first phase, which includes India and Bangladesh as pilot countries.
-The Raya Group, led by Managing Director Rayad Kamal Ayub, has been authorized to oversee background checks—including criminal history, anti-money laundering compliance, and potential contributions to UAE’s sectors like trade, science, and culture.
+Over 5,000 Indians are expected to apply during the first phase, which includes India and Bangladesh as pilot nations.
+The Raya Group, led by Managing Director Rayad Kamal Ayub, has been authorized to oversee background checks—including criminal history, anti-money laundering compliance, and potential contributions to the UAE’s sectors like trade, science, and culture.

 Applications can be processed from India without requiring a physical visit to the UAE, through One Vasco Centres, registered offices, or online platforms.
 The nomination-based Golden Visa offers long-term residency benefits, including the ability to sponsor family members and domestic staff, with no dependency on real estate ownership.
 The move is widely seen as a step towards enhancing mobility, fostering bilateral economic integration, and strengthening UAE–India amity in alignment with their growing strategic partnership.

 Space exploration

 India and the UAE have engaged in collaborative efforts in the field of space exploration through the cooperation of the UAE Space Agency (UAESA) and the Indian Space Research Organization (ISRO).
 The collaboration gained momentum during Prime Minister Modi's 2015 visit to the Emirates.
 The joint initiatives include the development and launch of the nano-satellite Nayif-1 from the Satish Dhavan Space Centre in Sriharikota, India.
-Furthermore, there is a likelihood of continued collaboration on the Emirates' 'Red Planet Mission.'
+Furthermore, there is a likelihood of continued collaboration on the Emirates' Red Planet Mission.'
 K. Radhakrishna, former head of ISRO, played a key role in the development of the Emirates’ Mars Hope Probe, which was successfully launched in July 2020 from the Tanegashima Space Centre.